Keeping well in winter

 - Try to eat more fruit and vegetables (at least five portions a day) and there’s lots of great winter root vegetables available, such as parsnips, turnips and swedes.

 - Avoid unnecessary cold weather breakdowns by having your heating and cooking appliances regularly checked or serviced.

 - If you come down with a winter bug, such as a cold, sore throat or norovirus (vomiting and diarrhoea), there’s no need to visit your GP, simply ask your local pharmacist for advice.
-You can find your nearest community pharmacy on Herefordshire Clinical Commissioning Group's (CCG) website.
+You can find your nearest community pharmacy on Herefordshire and Worcestershire Clinical Commissioning Group's website.